-The insider advice on this page is from Wendy’s Trusted Travel Expert for Large Italian Villas (4 or more bedrooms), Mara Solomon of Homebase Abroad.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Large Italian Villas (4 or more bedrooms), Mara Solomon of Homebase Abroad.

 For two decades Mara has been hand-picking the most atmospheric and magical estates in Italy, inspecting them seasonally, and using her fluent Italian to strengthen her close relationships with the property owners.
 It’s those relationships that translate into special entrée and experiences for you.
 With a focus on helping large families and groups, Mara crafts one-of-a-kind villa vacations based on a property matched to your group’s unique set of interests, preferences, and energy levels.
 Mara’s homes have at least four bedrooms, ensuite baths, a private pool or descent to the sea (or both), and local staff included or available; most have air conditioning in the bedrooms, some throughout the house.
 She has properties in Tuscany, Lake Como, the Amalfi and Cilento Coast, and Umbria, plus a small selection of apartments in Rome, Florence, and Venice.
 All guests have the benefit of being brought into Mara’s personal circle of friends and colleagues, from chefs and winemakers to artisans and farmers.
 Smaller families or groups needing smaller homes and less elaborate arrangements should Ask Wendy instead.